How to Teach a Dog to Stay

 Teach your dog to stay while you move around

-The first distraction we introduce into a stay, is the movement of the dog’s owner.
+The first distraction we introduce into a stay, is your movement.
 It’s important that you add this after duration (because the act of moving around takes time) and before introducing any physical distance between the two of you.

 Exercise 8 – stay while I move a little bit